-Anonymous asked: You've got some nice work here.
+Anonymous said: You've got some nice work here.
 Btw, which tablet are you using for your PS work, are you facing any problem blending the values ?

 Hellooo and thank you! :)